sensu/sensu-docs/content/sensu-go/5.16/reference/handlers.md

 ### Send Slack alerts

-This handler will send alerts to a channel named `monitoring` with the configured webhook URL, using the `handler-slack` executable command:
+This handler will send alerts to a channel named `monitoring` with the configured webhook URL, using the `handler-slack` executable command.

 {{< language-toggle >}}